Tugdual-G/budack/README.md

 (click on the picture to see the rich details)
 ![alt text](trajhd.png)
-The trajectories are written on disk in 8 bits grayscale: 'trajectories.char'
+The trajectories are written on disk in 8 bits grayscale: 'trajectories.char' .
+This format can be easily changed to higher quality.

 Run with mpiexec to compute and save the trajectories.